pipefunc/pipefunc/docs/source/concepts/irregular-arrays.md

 ## Performance Considerations

-MaskedArrays have minimal overhead:
+Masked operations in NumPy are efficient (mask checks are vectorized and `compressed()` is implemented in C).
+However, irregular arrays are stored with `dtype=object`, which can make numeric operations slower and increase overhead compared to native numeric dtypes.
+Practical tips:
-- Mask checking is vectorized and fast
+- Keep irregular spans as narrow as possible; reduce or aggregate early.
-- `compressed()` is implemented in C and very efficient
+- When feasible, convert masked slices to dense numeric arrays after reduction.
-- Storage overhead is one boolean per element for the mask
+- Prefer `np.ma` reductions (`np.ma.sum`, `np.ma.mean`) and `MaskedArray.count()` where they fit your workflow.

-For large-scale processing, irregular arrays can actually be more memory-efficient than padding with zeros or using lists of lists.
+Irregular arrays can still be more memory‑efficient than padding with zeros or maintaining lists of lists, especially when many positions are absent.

 ## Troubleshooting

 ### Common Issues

-1. **IndexError when internal_shape is too small**:
+1. **ValueError when internal_shape is too small**:
    ```python
    # This will fail if any text has >3 words
    internal_shapes={"words": (3,)}